nico1509/f-blog/README.md

 ## Cron

-The plugin will register a job in wp-cron which runs every night.
+The plugin will register a job in wp-cron which runs daily.
 This behaviour is currently hard-coded.

 ## About